-He went down with them and came to Nazareth, and was obedient to them…
+He went with them to Nazareth,

 From Luke 2:51-52

-Our ordinary days are as important for us as they were for Jesus.
-You know, the best of this life can be found in the simplest human experiences.
-Perhaps picking up playthings and helping to clear the table predisposed Jesus to becoming a responsible adult.
-Perhaps this willingness to cooperate helped young Jesus to notice when another was in need.
+Long ago in Nazareth, perhaps picking up playthings and helping to clear the table predisposed Jesus to becoming a responsible adult.
+Perhaps his willingness to cooperate helped young Jesus to notice when another was in need.
 Perhaps being thanked by his parents taught Jesus to be grateful when others were kind to him.
 Perhaps there were times when the Holy Family did without things in order to share with others.
-Perhaps these choices taught Jesus the generosity characteristic of his encounters with others in adulthood.
-Perhaps the seemingly mundane things you and I do for others are making an impression as well.
+These choices taught Jesus the generosity characteristic of his encounters with the suffering in adulthood.
+Perhaps the seemingly mundane things that you and I do for others are making an impression as well.

-©2018 Mary Penich – All Rights Reserved
+©2020 Mary Penich – All Rights Reserved